Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Removed the isPlayer and isMonster flags from the Actor class and replaced them with virtual versions
 - Moved all passive/item abilities granted to a struct for simpler data copying and storing
 - Added a Player copy constructor to be used with DNASplitter

+9/17:

+- Addec virtual clone functions to the Player and Weapon classes that call copy constructors to create unique instances of each type.
+This is to prevent weird behavior from shared instances of Weapons.